Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Also: What is a Super Trainer Anyways?

 This is actually a difficult question because companies have moved back and forth between what we thought was a super trainer over the past two years.
-We currently classify super trainers as 40mm and up stack height shoes with Peba predominantly in the midsole and usually a rocker geometry.
-Its preferable to be all Peba, but being intended for training the rules can be relaxed a bit we think.
+We currently classify super trainers as 40mm and up stack height shoes with a very soft, responsive foam in the midsole and usually a rocker geometry.
 Unlike racing shoes, these don't necessarily need a carbon plate because these shoes often instead have other ways to stabilize the foam, such as generous width and sole flaring.
 Super trainers tend to be more stable (Prime X: "hold my beer") and a little heftier, as well as more durable than the racing companions.

 The intention of these shoes tends to be towards training, but these for many will be more than capable of racing marathon distances and higher on the road.